adjtomo/seisflows/docs/tiger.rst

 After trying the example once to make sure everything is working, users can explore different inversion settings by modifying the values in ``parameters.py``.
 Values in ``paths.py``, on the other hand, correspond to locations on the tigress filesystem and cannot be changed.

+If you experience problems, first check that you are using the latest version of SeisFlows.
+To update to the latest version, type `git pull` within the package directory.